- Chart

 Core Business Areas

-- Casino Operations: This segment involves operating casino gaming, including slot machines, table games, and other gaming activities.
+- Casino Operations: Operating and managing casino properties, offering a variety of slot machines, table games, and electronic gaming devices.

 Leadership and Structure